2019 Tezgam train fire

 On 31 October 2019, Pakistan Railways' Tezgam passenger train caught fire while traveling from Karachi to Rawalpindi, resulting in at least 75 passenger deaths.
 The train accident was the deadliest in Pakistan since 2005, when the Ghotki rail crash killed more than 100 people.
 Preliminary evidence suggested the explosion of a portable stove occurred because some passengers illegally cooked food aboard the train.
 Such use of gas stoves is common on Pakistan's railways; train authorities often turn a blind eye to the dangerous practice.
 However, an inquiry report revealed in January 2020 that the incident occurred due a short-circuit in the electric wiring of the train, negating earlier reports of a cylinder blast.

-Accident
+Fire

 The accident occurred at 6:18 a.m.
 PST (01:18 UTC) on Main Line 1 in Liaquatpur tehsil, Rahim Yar Khan district, Punjab aboard the Tezgam express passenger train.
 Sheikh Rasheed Ahmad, the Pakistani Federal Minister for Railways, reported that two gas stoves exploded, setting the train on fire.
 Other reports, though, along with survivors' testimonies, suggested an electrical problem was the cause of the fire.
 The train was carrying 933 people, 207 of whom were in the three carriages that were gutted.